SemMTM/todo-list/README.md

 - How to use toggle event: https://www.w3schools.com/howto/howto_js_toggle_class.asp
 - How to use the event property: https://www.w3schools.com/jsref/event_target.asp
 - Code for adding a task on enter click is from the 'Love Maths' project
+- How to get sound to play on click event: https://www.youtube.com/watch?v=0R6rZngcHGg